Adelphi School

+Historic school in Pennsylvania, U.S.

 The Adelphi School was a Quaker-organized school for poor children that operated between 1808 and 1906 in what is now the Chinatown neighborhood of Philadelphia's Center City.
 Originally founded to educate white boys during its first several years, it shifted focus to educating black children after the public education system was established in Pennsylvania.
 The Adelphi School was sustained through charitable donations, at no cost to its students.
 The building that housed the school beginning in 1832 is thought to be Philadelphia's "last surviving example of a free school building".
 It was listed on the National Register of Historic Places in 1978.

 History

 In 1807, members of the Philadelphia Quaker community, under the leadership of the minister Thomas Scattergood, founded the Philadelphia Association of Friends for the Instruction of Poor Children to address the educational needs of indigent children in the city.
 This organization was to consist of no more than forty-five members, all of whom were required to be members of the Society of Friends (i.e., Quakers).
 The Association intended to build one or more schools based on the Monitorial System of instruction recently developed by Andrew Bell and Joseph Lancaster.
 This effort was part of a broader movement within the Quaker community to establish charity schools for the poor prior to the establishment of taxpayer-funded public schools in the United States.

 The Association obtained funding through private donations and established its first school, for white boys, in 1808.
 After the first few weeks, the number of students had reached about 90.
 To accommodate the school's rapid growth, the Association raised $7000 to construct a new building on Pegg Street in the Northern Liberties.
 In 1809 the school moved into the new facility and began operating under the name "the Adelphi School".
 In 1812 the school began instructing girls as well, and they made up about a third of the student population of 330 that year.
 The school reached its peak enrollment in 1814 with 582 pupils.

 In 1818, Philadelphia established a public school system, initially for white children only, under the direction of the reformer Roberts Vaux, who had been influenced by the Adelphi School.
 It was one of the earliest municipal public school systems in the United States.
 The Association of Friends, believing that the problem of educating poor white children was now being adequately addressed in Philadelphia, closed the Adelphi School that year.
 The Pegg Street schoolhouse was then rented to the public school system until 1825.
 The Association thereafter turned its attention to the problem of educating black children in the city, and established a new school on Gaskill Street in 1822.